Justice, Diversity & Inclusion: Start Here

 • examples of drawing on collective strategies to act together to build long-lasting movements for change, including resources focused on current better-future building practices, historical lessons, and inspiration for maintaining hope.

-You can also search within the topic, narrowing down the results using the ‘Refine by Format’, ‘Refine by Author’, and ‘Refine by Collection’ filter functions.
-Additionally, the ‘Refine by Topic’ option can be used to filter resources that cross overs with specific other topics (e.g. History, First Nations Resources, or Coalition Building).
+You can also search within the topic, narrowing down the results by browsing and filtering by Year, Resource Type, Activities, and Collections.
+Additionally, filtering by other Topics refine the search to resources that cross overs with another topic of interest (e.g. History, First Nations Resources, or Coalition Building).

 Key Concepts